 Hearts to Hearts Printable Valentine Card Game

-Have you ever played, Don’t Eat Pete?
+Have you ever played Don’t Eat Pete?
 Don’t Eat Val printable game is a fun take on that game and perfect for Valentine’s Day.
-The best part print off the free game cards and grab some candies and you are ready to play!
+The best part: print off the free game cards, grab some candies, and you are ready to play!

 Valentine Matching Game

 This Valentine matching game from Creations by Kara is a fun game that comes with a sweet reward!
-When you make a successful match, you get to eat the kisses…or keep the kisses for later.
+When you make a successful match, you get to eat the kisses…or keep them for later.

 Who Do You Love?